hazelcast/hazelcast-jet-reference-manual/docs/400_Core_API/500_AggregateOperation.md

 both accumulation and combining are destructive operations, mutating the left-hand operand.
 Mutability means lower GC pressure and we always use it in our implementations.
-We also define the `deduct` primitive, absent from `Collector` and specifically targetted to the optimization of sliding window aggregation.
+We also define the `deduct` primitive, absent from `Collector` and specifically targetted at the optimization of sliding window aggregation.

 As a simple example we can define an aggregate operation that collects